 If you are coming to Manuel Antonio National Park then you will pass a night or two in Quepos.
 Quepos is nice enough but the real draw here is without a doubt, the national park.
 The Rainmaker reserve just north of Quepos is a great alternative to the crowds of Manuel Antonio National Park.

 If you are in town for the weekend, definitely hit up the Quepos Farmers Market.
 As a general rule, you should be eating as much avocado, bananas, and mango as humanly possible whilst backpacking Costa Rica!

 Backpacking Manuel Antonio National Park

-M.A.
-National Park is beautiful and it is also extremely popular.
+Manuel Antonio National Park is beautiful and it is also an extremely popular Costa Rican National Park.
 There are a number of hiking paths that weave between jungle and the beach that offer.
 I recommend that you come to the park as early as possible to avoid the crowds.
-You will never avoid them completely; however, there are parts of the park where certainly fewer people go.
+You will never avoid them completely; however, there are parts of the Manuel Antonio park where certainly fewer people go.

 Backpacking Corcovado National Park

 If you thought Manuel Antonio was beautiful but too crowded then you will be blown away by Corcovado.

 Corcovado National Park is a place filled with deserted beaches, lush rainforest, and a system of awesome hiking trails.

 Camping in the park is possible, though only near the ranger stations.
 One must book these in advance and spots are limited, so jump on making reservations if you can.

 Since Corcovado is a pretty wild place there is an abundance of wildlife around every corner.
 Crocodiles live in the rivers so be careful when you cross them!